 - 4,000 or more students: 8 nominees

-Award Specifics: Nominated students must submit two writings (best and themed), but as one PDF.
+Award Specifics: Nominated students must submit a themed writing in PDF form.
+Beginning with the 2023 contest, participants will no longer submit “best” writings.
 When filling out the entry form, you will also be asked to give a title and brief introduction to the work.

 - Themed Writing – must be written based on the topic developed by the Achievement Awards Advisory Committee.
-Maximum length for the theme writing is four (4) pages.
-The student’s name and “Themed” must appear in the upper left-hand corner of each page.
+Maximum length for the theme writing is ten (10) pages.
+The student’s name must appear in the upper left-hand corner of each page.

-- Title and Submission Description written by the student in present tense.
+- Title and Submission Description of the Themed section written by the student in present tense.
 The description should be written so that the review committee clearly understands the importance and purpose of the proposed submission.
 It should also be written to generate the interest of your intended audience.
-(Example: My first submission is about my values and reasons for writing.
-I explored my emotions and fears in this piece.
-Secondly, I wrote about a young man with Depersonalization Disorder who has a panic attack and relives his personal history with his disorder.
-This story is about powerful relationships and how they can help people through rough times.)
 This introduction will be included on the digital entry form and should not be included on the PDF.
-(We have made this section optional for 2021 and it is included in Tab 3 of the application.)
+(This section is preferred but not required for eligibility.)

-- One teacher completes one entry form per student and uploads the student’s “Best” and “Themed” writings as one PDF document.
+- One teacher completes one entry form per student and uploads the student’s “Themed” writings in PDF form.
 Only teachers/administrators are allowed to submit student work.

-- The student’s name and “Best” or “Themed” should appear in the upper left-hand corner of each page.
+- The student’s name should appear in the upper left-hand corner of each page.
 This is important so we can judge each piece accurately!
 (If you are submitting an arts-based entry like a photo essay or graphic novel, you may adjust this format as long as we can tell which piece is which.
-Email firstname.lastname@example.org with any questions.)
+Email email@example.com with any questions.)

 - The page number must appear in the upper right-hand corner of each page.